What is a Budget?

 Budgeting and forecasting are terms often used simultaneously.
 However, they are not interchangeable.
-There lie distinct differences between the two, discussed as below:
+There lie distinct differences between the two, discussed below:

-- A budget is a financial plan emphasizing on the monetary constraints to be adhered to by an organization.
+- A budget is a financial plan emphasizing the monetary constraints to be adhered to by an organization.
 A forecast is a futuristic outlook of important variables such as sales, profit, and consumer habits.

 - A budget is based on the existing scale of operations of the company and borrows from actual numbers of the previous year.
-A forecast is an anticipation of predicted patterns based on various trends and correlation research.
+A forecast is anticipation of predicted patterns based on various trends and correlation research.

 - A budget is a long-term statement generally involving annual updates.
 Financial forecasts are dynamic and active.
 Therefore, regular revisions are important to maintain its authenticity.

 The effective conciliation and coordination of budgeting and forecasting figures play a key role.
 It ensures that the company has set an appropriate goal for itself in terms of budget.
-And forecasting results keep the management assured of routing the company efforts in the right direction.
+And forecasting results keep the management assured of routing the company’s efforts in the right direction.